JonnoB/PowerGridNetworking/README.md

 1. `Line_Limit_Volt_PF` a linear model that uses the Voltage and initial power flow to calculate line limits
 1. `Line_Limit_PF` a linear model that uses the initial power flow only to calculate the line limits
-1.  `Proportional_Loading` a function that simply multiples the initial loading by a factor supplied by the user
+1.  `Proportional_Loading` a function that simply multiplies the initial loading by a factor supplied by the user

 The package is currently light on examples these will be added as development continues.
 Good example datasets to explore can be found at [Electricity Ten Year Statement (ETYS)](https://www.nationalgrideso.com/insights/electricity-ten-year-statement-etys) or [IEEE](https://icseg.iti.illinois.edu/power-cases/).
 A use case of this package can be found at [this repo](https://github.com/JonnoB/ProportionalLoading), which was used for the analysis in the article [Bourne et al. 2019](https://arxiv.org/abs/1907.12848).